-Bronchitis is inflammation of the bronchial tubes in the lungs, while pneumonia causes inflammation in the air sacs of the lungs, which doctors call the alveoli.
+Bronchitis is inflammation of the bronchial tubes in the lungs.
+Pneumonia causes inflammation in the air sacs of the lungs.
+Both conditions share some similar symptoms, but there are also key differences.

 Both infections affect breathing and can cause intense pain and coughing, but there are some important differences between them.